miklevin/MikeLev.in/_posts/2024-11-04-figuring-out-a-complex-api.md

 to peruse and digest, or else the already-trained LLMs would be able to tell me more about programming in BQL and stuff.
 So be it.
-Here I am about to do the same trick for the Botify API as I did to convince all my AI coding assistant LLMs that FastHTML is not FastAPI&#151;not an easy thing to do, I assure you.
+Here I am about to do the same trick for the Botify API as I did to convince all my AI coding assistant LLMs that FastHTML is not FastAPI—not an easy thing to do, I assure you.
 It had to go right down to copy/pasting what happens on `from fasthtml.common import *` from the GitHub source that reveals it.
 They don't like that very much, let me tell you.
 It's where much of my ***hot prompt injection*** concepts